JavaScript 101: Immediately Invoked Functions

 const expressed = () => { // ... }

 In Javascript, parenthesis acts as a grouping operator in that Javascript will attempt to keep whatever is in between those brackets together.
 When a function is included within the brackets then Javascript knows to treat this function as independent from anything around it.
 This also means the function is only able to act upon its own scope.
+Its like when you go into a separate room to take a phone call.
+You can do whatever you want in there but nobody else knows about it.

 You also don’t have to provide an IIFE with a name, this also makes an IIFE an anonymous function.
+Mysterious.

-n.b: you can also write IIFE’s using the arrow syntax:
+n.b: you can also write IIFEs using the arrow syntax:

 ((x) => {